jkkivenko/dawson-tabletop/Adventures/Corrupted Memory.md

 ...

 After exploring the ship, the four of you quickly realise that every organic crewmember is dead.
 Their cause of death seems to vary: some died from rapid depressurisation, others radiation, and some even have clear evidence of laser burns on their uniforms.
-The bridge was heavily damaged in an explosion, and the warp reactor and engineering lab are exposed to space.
+The bridge was heavily damaged in an explosion, and the FTL drive and engineering lab are exposed to space.

 With the tools you find and a crew manifest, you realise that you're the only four androids on the crew - and your memory has been completely erased.